eliasmarkc/jupyterlab/docs/source/developer/extension_tutorial.rst

 The *command palette* is the primary view of all commands available to you in JupyterLab.
-For your first addition, you're going to add a *Random Astronomy Picture* command to the palette and get it to show an *Astronomy Picture* tab panel when invoked.
+For your first addition, you're going to add a *Tapis v2 Tenants* command to the palette and get it to show a tab panel when invoked.

 Fire up your favorite text editor and open the ``src/index.ts`` file in your extension project.
 Change the import at the top of the file to get a reference